AskMeAgain/Event-Meshinery/README.md

 ## Description

-This framework is a state store independent event framework and designed to easily structure long running, multi step or long delay heavy processing tasks in a transparent and safe way.
+This framework is a state store independent event framework and designed to easily structure **long running**, **multi step** or **long delay heavy** processing tasks in a transparent and safe way.
 The underlying state stores can be exchanged and combined to suit your needs:

-* Read from a mysql db, and write to kafka.
+* Read from a mysql db, and write to kafka and vice versa.
 * Join Kafka messages from a Kafka topic with mysql db tables.
 * Define a multistep processing pipeline and be able to (re)start the processing from any 'checkpoint'.
 * Wait multiple days between two processing steps

 This framework was originally written to replace KafkaStreams in a specific usecase, but you can use this framework without Kafka.
 Currently supported are the following state stores, but you can easily provide your own:

 * Apache Kafka
 * MySql